 When it comes to stress management, finding idle time can be wise.
 If you lead a hectic lifestyle, think about what you can safely eliminate in order to salvage some idle time.
 Idleness gets a bad rap.
 It can be a sanity booster.
 Perhaps this is what Danish philosopher Soren Kierkegaard meant when he said: "Far from idleness being the root of all evil, it is rather the only true good."

 Knowing what our habits are under stress can help us manage them the next time we're in the throes of a stressful event.

 6. Enjoy the Mozart Effect

-The daily commute to and from work is a source of stress for many people.
-A driving music survey discovered that those who tune into rock music while commuting are more inclined to experience road rage, while those who tune into classical music stay relaxed and focused.
-Research shows that listening to Mozart lowers blood pressure.
+Tuning into classical music can help you stay relaxed and focused.
+According to the National Library of Medicine, listening to Mozart lowers blood pressure.
 Music profoundly affects our body and our mind.
 It's one of the most easily available salves for stress.

 Finding ways to manage stress – without adding stress to get the new tasks done – can help you find more peace and balance.
 Try one tactic at a time so you don't feel overwhelmed.

 A version of this article was originally published on September 4, 2013.